Couraxe/matrix-ops/README.md

 # matrix-ops
-Basic Matrix Operations in Rust
+Basic Matrix Operations implemented in Rust.

+# How To Use

+Install [`rust-script`](https://rust-script.org/) and run `rust-script main.rs` in the project directory.